-Starting in Fall 2015, students in the ECS master’s program may opt for an “Area of Concentration” in Community Action and Social Change.
+Students in the ECS master’s program may opt for an “Area of Concentration” in Community Action and Social Change.
 This concentration challenges students to deploy disciplinary training toward efforts at producing meaningful social change, with an emphasis on the United States.
 A student in this concentration thus focuses his/her efforts on understanding the dynamics and challenges that local communities face and the potential role of education in fostering positive, socially just and equitable change.
 This concentration is best suited for students interested in community advocacy, activism, practitioner oriented inquiry, educational non-profits, or other forms of community engagement.

 In addition to all of the requirements laid out by the ECS program, students opting for this concentration use three of their elective courses to focus on these issues.
 In particular, they are required (1) to have a community field experience in greater Philadelphia, usually through a graduate-level Academically Based Community Service course at Penn; and (2) to complete two community-concentration electives in conference with their faculty advisor.
 The students master’s paper must further highlight issues central to this concentration.
 ECS applicants interested in the concentration program should discuss his/her interest in the personal statement of his/her application to GSE and will need to declare the concentration in his/her first semester of study.